SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 # Hints

-- Test how the program behaves when passing in negative values.
+- Test how the program behaves when passing in negative values

-- Test the program with floating-point numbers using Chai’s `closeTo()` method to compare floating-point numbers.
+- Test the program with floating-point numbers using Chai’s `closeTo()` method to compare floating-point numbers

 [/task-description]
 [code-io /]